Beagle123/visualruby/README.md

 Obviously, this is a trivial example, but there are about 20 example programs that illustrate many of the things you can do.
-The best way to learn it, is to follow these example programs. (in ~/visualruby/examples).
+The best way to learn visualruby, is to follow these example programs. (in ~/visualruby/examples).
-They are "bite size" programs that show one idea at a time.
+They are "bite-size" programs that show one idea at a time.

 To proceed, follow the install instructions, and run the first examples.